mikey-t/db-migrations-dotnet/README.md

 You could extend this concept into a small framework, or just copy and paste a few lines from this example into your own project.
 The point is that you can get DB migrations without being forced into using EF for data access and without using a heavy opinionated DB migrations framework.

-## NuGet package info

-The NuGet package contained in this project (MikeyT.DbMigrations) is not in a production ready state.
-Use at your own risk.

 ## What do we need out of a DB migration tool?

 At the most basic level, a DB migration framework should really just be responsible for keeping track of what scripts have run and provide simple commands to roll forward or back to a particular migration.

-## Why?
+## Why create this project?

 There are a number of full-featured DB migration frameworks and libraries out there.
-Most of the time it's probably wise to go with one of these solutions.
-However, there may be factors that might lead you to make a different choice in some circumstances.
+Some of them are great.
+Some of them cause more problems then they solve.

-Here are some opinions on why choosing a large framework for DB migrations might not always be the best option:
+Here are some reasons you might not want a framework or library for DB migrations:

 - Using a DB migration framework might add unnecessary complexity to your project
 - Most DB migration frameworks are highly opinionated about how you treat DB management.
 The moment you need something they don't agree with, you're looking at a large effort to create a workaround, or you may end up ejecting from their solution completely, wasting valuable time.
+- Bugs or missing features in an open source project might be difficult to get addressed in a reasonable amount of time
+- Increased onboarding time for new developers on the project
 - DB frameworks advertise that they've created the ability to manipulate SQL in your favorite non-SQL programming language.
 My experience is that the best language for SQL is usually...
 SQL.
-Using your favorite programming language to manipulate SQL seems cool, but risks ending up as a novelty that costs more time than it saves.
+Using your favorite programming language to manipulate SQL seems cool, but might sometimes just be a novelty that costs more time than it saves.

-The goal of this project is to demonstrate that there are alternatives to hitching up with a big opinionated DB migration framework or creating an entire framework of your own.
-Instead we can leverage some existing tools (dotnet ef) and the tried and tested plain SQL scripts that won't fail because of an intermediary translation layer failure.
+The goal of this project is to demonstrate that we can get basic DB migration functionality without a third party framework.
+We can leverage some existing tools (dotnet ef) and the tried and tested plain SQL scripts that won't fail because of an intermediary translation layer failure.

 ## What is the shortest path to implementing this?